centiservice/mats3_site/_docs/B-Intro-05-devops-happiness.md

 ### Logging and Metrics

-There are two standard plugins to Mats, implemented over the Interceptor API, which provide a very rich logging experience (using SLF4J), and metrics for e.g. Prometheus (using Micrometer).
-See [own article](/docs/interception/).
+There are two standard plugins to Mats, implemented over the Intercept API, which provide a very rich logging experience (using SLF4J), and metrics for e.g. Prometheus (using Micrometer).
+See [next chapter](/docs/interception/).

 ### MatsTrace

-The JMS implementation of Mats employs the MatsTrace as its "wire protocol".
+The JMS implementation of Mats employs MatsTrace as its wire protocol.
 This has additional debugging features whereby it effectively keeps a trace of all stages of all endpoints that it has passed through.
 This is extremely nice when the message ends up on a Dead Letter Queue of some stage: You immediately, without even accessing any logs, can see tons of meta info about the initiation and the current call, and also which endpoints and stages it has so far passed through.

-The level of "state keeping" is configurable, between MINIMAL (just metadata + current call), COMPACT (metadata + "log" of each stage processing), and FULL (metadata + every request, response and state change while going through every stage).
+The level of "trace keeping" is configurable, between MINIMAL (just metadata + current call), COMPACT (metadata + log of each stage processing), and FULL (metadata + every request, response and state change while going through every stage).
 This must be set at initiation, and have a default on the MatsFactory.
 The default of that is COMPACT.
-The reason that FULL is not default is because that can become pretty heavy if the Mats Flows are long, and/or if you use large state objects and/or request and responses; All versions of state, and all requests and responses are kept.
+The reason that FULL is not default is because that can become pretty heavy if the Mats Flows are long, and/or if you use large state objects and/or large requests and responses; All versions of state, and all requests and responses, are then kept in the MatsTrace envelope.

+A suggestion is to use `KeepTrace.FULL` while developing and stabilizing new Mats Endpoints and processes, and when they have proven themselves to be close to error free over some time, reduce the level to `KeepTrace.COMPACT`.
+The latter is a happy compromise between small and fast messages for the ~100% where things go OK, and still nice introspection when some corner-case message inevitably ends up on a DLQ anyway. `KeepTrace.MINIMAL` should not really be needed - you are probably using too high granularity if shaving off those few extra bytes makes a difference.

 ### Embeddable HTML MatsFactory introspection - `MatsLocalInspect`

-If you have a "developer monitor" for each of your services - which I suggest that you do! - then you can employ a nice feature of Mats: You can make a page in the dev monitor which shows the MatsLocalInspect embeddable MatsFactory introspection pane.
+If you have a "developer monitor" for each of your services - which I suggest that you do! - then you can employ a nice feature of Mats: You can make a page in the dev monitor which shows the MatsLocalInspect HTML-embeddable MatsFactory introspection pane.

 It shows all details of the MatsFactory, and all MatsInitiators, all MatsEndpoints and all Stages - and if you install